 Consider the Size of Your Home

 Your next consideration should be the size of the furnace.
 Getting the right size furnace maximizes your money while still keeping your house comfortable.
 A furnace that is too small won’t be able to heat your house properly, and a furnace that is too big could lead to energy bills that are higher than necessary.
-The size of the furnace and power of the system depend on the size of your house.
+The size of the furnace and the power of the system depend on the size of your house and other factors.

 Invest in High Efficiency

 Not all furnaces are created equally.
 Each furnace has an efficiency score called the AFUE, or annual fuel utilization efficiency rating.
 The number tells you what percentage of energy is used to produce heat and what percentage is lost.
 A furnace with an AFUE of 85 means that 85% of energy creates heat and 15% of energy is lost.
 The higher the AFUE, the more efficient the furnace.
 Furnaces with higher efficiency scores don’t waste energy by letting hot air escape, which means they can actually lower your utility costs over time.
 High-efficiency furnaces are also much better for the environment because they don’t waste energy.